 Elizabeth Little was born and raised in St. Louis and graduated from Harvard University.
 Her work has appeared in the New York Times, the Wall Street Journal, and the Los Angeles Review of Books, among other publications, and she has been featured on All Things Considered, The World, and Here and Now.
 She has written two works of nonfiction: Biting the Wax Tadpole: Confessions of a Language Fanatic (Melville House, 2007) and Trip of the Tongue: Cross-Country Travels in Search of America's Languages (Bloomsbury, 2012).
 Dear Daughter (Viking, 2014), her debut novel, was a Los Angeles Times bestseller and has been published worldwide.
 Dear Daughter was nominated for the Barry and Macavity Awards for Best First Novel, longlisted for the CWA John Creasey Dagger, and won the Strand Critics Award for Best First Novel.
+Her next novel, Dissolve, will be published in 2020.
 Elizabeth lives in Los Angeles with her family.

-For press, publicity, and rights queries, please contact Kate Garrick at The Karpfinger Agency: email@example.com.
+For press, publicity, and rights inqueries, please contact Kate Garrick at The Karpfinger Agency: email@example.com.